kyeong55/HillGt/README.md

 ## Architecture

-HillGt is built on top of two android services: `NunchiBab` and `Nunchi`.
+HillGt is built on top of two android services: `NunchitBab` and `Nunchi`.
 `NunchitBab` is a data collection module that collect data from smartphone sensors and convert them to fit `Nunchi` service. `Nunchi` is an insight generation module that determine how attentive current smartphone user is.